 …and your health

-…from…
+…or your desired outcome from a high stress event…

-If you’re able to EMBRACE it,… there is no detrimental impact, physiologically. , on race day, at the Olympics.
+If you’re able to EMBRACE your body’s stress response,… there is no detrimental impact, physiologically.
+This was so fascinating for me to learn, because that’s just what I had done, on race day, at the Olympics.

 “This is the part of my story where – JUST in the nick of time!—I really unlocked my ability to harness the power of that second type of stress …race day pressure.”

-And just prior to that, I had figured out how “”.
+And just prior to that, I had figured out how to keep the “slow-burning stress” from building up.

-, I learned how to stay positive and to feel empowered if I wasn’t doing everything I thought I was supposed to do.
+I learned how to stay positive and to feel empowered if I wasn’t doing everything I thought I was supposed to do.

 I learned to recognize the value of a good work/life balance.